-Did you know that Montréal has more than 225 outdoor skating rinks, eight of which are refrigerated?
-Whether you’re interested in a romantic date or a family skate, or whether you want to work on your skating stride, the following rinks are some of the best the city has to offer.
+Did you know that Montréal has more than 225 outdoor skating rinks, including a dozen or so which are refrigerated?
+Whether you want a romantic date, a family skate or you just want to learn or improve your skating skills, check out our favourite places to skate in the city.

 Before you decide to venture out for a skate, be sure to check the ice conditions.